Alvin Curran

 Jon's Nancy (1998), for any 4 instruments or solo piano.

 Erat Verbum Finale (1997), for sampler, midi keyboard and four percussion.
+Duration 40'.
 First performance Koeln Triennale, Westdeutscher Rundfunk (WDR) May 1997.
-40'.

 Everybody Dreams Their Own Music (1997), installation for beds and multiple sound sources with recorded loops.
 First realization Opera Paese, Rome, July 1997.

 Erat Verbum Echo (1997), radio work for sampler, midi keyboard, and percussion.
 Performed live with Manos Tsangaris.
+Duration 20'.
 Created and first broadcast at Westdeutscher Rundfunk.
-20'.

-Footprints of War (1997), for tape, string quartet, bass, banjo.
-First performance Bang on a Can All-Stars, Bang on a Can Marathon, Alice Tully Hall, NYC, May 1997.
-Yoshiko Chuma's Footprints of War performed at the Kitchen, 1999.
+Footprints of War (1997), for sax, percussion, piano, guitar, cello, and bass.
+First performance Bang on a Can All-Stars for Yoshiko Chuma's Footprints of War, Bang on a Can Marathon, Alice Tully Hall, NYC, May 1997.
+Rescored for guitar, violin, cello, bass, tape for performance at the Kitchen, 1999.
 Listen to an excerpt

-Pittura Fresca (1997), for violin solo and violin, piano, electric guitar, bassoon, two percussion.
-First performance David Abel with the Paul Dresher Ensemble, Theater Artaud, San Francisco, May 1998. (program notes) Listen to excerpt 1 excerpt 2
+Pittura Fresca (1997), for violin solo and violin, piano, electric guitar, bassoon, two percussion, tape.
+Duration 34'.
+First performance David Abel with the Paul Dresher Ensemble, Theater Artaud, San Francisco, May 1998.
+Score sample page Listen to excerpt 1 excerpt 2

-Fault (1996; also known as A Phault is a Fault is a Falt), for tape and percussion.
-Duration 12:25.
-First performance with William Winant for the Margaret Jenkins Dance Company, Zellerbach Playhouse, Berkeley, CA. "Suggestive soundscape" - Allan Ulrich (SF Examiner) See discography; Listen to an excerpt
+Fault (1996; a/k/a A Phault is a Fault is a Falt, a/k/a Phault), for tape and percussion.
+Duration 12'.
+First performance with William Winant for the Margaret Jenkins Dance Company, Zellerbach Playhouse, Berkeley, CA. "Suggestive soundscape" - Allan Ulrich (SF Examiner) See discography Listen to an excerpt

 Fault, Margaret Jenkins Dance Company

 Music Is Not Music (1996), for chorus SATB; optional: chimes, bowed vibraphone, bowed piano strings, trumpet, tuba.
-Duration (version with instruments) 31:03.
-First performance Choral Academy of the Pacific, Mills College, April 1997. (program notes) "like a sonic vine that grows over a listener…...powerfully new and unforgettable" - ” Mark Swed (LA Times).
+Duration 26' (version with instruments: 31').
+First performance Choral Academy of the Pacific, Mills College, February 1997. (program notes) "like a sonic vine that grows over a listener…...powerfully new and unforgettable" - ” Mark Swed (LA Times).
 Listen to an excerpt.
 Score sample page

-Mo Era Ora (1995), for two pianos and percussion quartet.
+Mo Era Ora (1995), for two or more pianos and/or pitched mallet instruments.
 First performance Ars Ludi and Alter Ego ensembles, Ferrara, Italy.

 Black Flag (1994) – Sound installation in collaboration with artist Stephen Faulk for the CAPP Street Project, Old Glory New Story: Flagging the 21st Century, San Francisco.

 Endangered Species (initially titled Inner Cities 5; 1994-96), for piano.
 First performance Alvin Curran, c.
 1995.
-“Moody, audaciously lovely reflections” - Kozman (SF Chronicle) Score sample page
+“Moody, audaciously lovely reflections” - Kosman (SF Chronicle) "An overwhelmingly gentle litany, balanced at the edge of silence" - Denis Philippe.
+Score sample page

 Via Delle Terme Di C. (1994), tape piece for radio, produced by Audiobox.
 First broadcast RAI, Rome.